drewmcdonald/sms-checkins/README.md

-# sms-checkins
+# slack-checkins

-have twilio text me questions and record my responses in a google sheet
+have slack ask me questions; record my responses in a google sheet